Learn to Paint in Perspective

 This short lesson shows how you can train yourself to paint in perspective.

-Many painters who have been working for years have no idea where they are going wrong with there perspective and their paintings have no depth.
+Many people who have been painting for years have no idea where they are going wrong with there perspective.

 Correct perspective in your painting or drawing can only be achieved by putting the correct shapes and tones in order.